Trail update 5th February 2026

 Twelve blowdowns were removed from Spitler Peak Trail on 28th January, bringing to 174 the total number of trees the Trail Report has removed from this route in the past seven years.
 The trail is clear other than one very large burned cedar across the trail immediately after the first creek crossing 3.2 miles up from the trailhead.

 Cardamine californica (Milkmaids) at 6150 ft on Spitler Peak Trail, 28th January 2026.
-Although an early bloomer that typically flowers between March and May in the San Jacinto mountains, it was beyond shocking to see it in full bloom in late January.
+Although an early bloomer that typically flowers between March and May in the San Jacinto mountains, it was shocking to see it in full bloom in late January.
 The flower is typically cream or pale pink, but the northern Desert Divide has this endemic purple color form, found between Spitler Peak and Antsell Rock.

 Wellman Divide (9700 ft), mid morning 25th January 2026,